Autonomous-driving synthetic data augmentation

 The method is built around a reusable generation pipeline, Uni-ControlNet-compatible initialization, and explicit condition-conflict suppression through PAM.

-1. Multi-condition generation pipeline
+1. Multi-condition pipeline

-3. PAM for conflict suppression
+3. PAM conflict suppression

 PAM selects locally effective conditions so that low-frequency geometry and high-frequency contours do not collapse each other in the shared feature space.